Jessica Jackson Hutchins

-At the centre of the exhibition were three impressively scaled canvas pieces using industrial metal ladders as both base and prop.
-Conceived as paintings within space, these ladders are draped with painted and collaged canvasses of sumptuous hues.
-With vulnerability as a key theme in Hutchins’ work, these half-paintings half-sculptures embody fragility as they expose the workings of their own construction.
+At the centre of the exhibition were three impressively scaled canvas pieces which used industrial metal ladders as both base and prop.
+Conceived as paintings within space, these ladders were draped with painted and collaged canvasses of sumptuous hues.
+With vulnerability as a key theme in Hutchins’ work, these half-paintings half-sculptures embodied fragility as they exposed the workings of their own construction.

-Together with her works within the gallery spaces, Hutchins created an outdoor hanging sculpture to be installed in the trees of the gallery garden, adjacent to Barbara Hepworth’s The Family of Man, 1970.
+Alongside the work in the gallery spaces, Hutchins also created an outdoor hanging sculpture in the trees of the gallery garden, adjacent to Barbara Hepworth’s The Family of Man, 1970.